| Recent Comments |

 Next, the TXL timecode plugin is inserted as a VST instrument in the VST Rack in Dorico and configured to send MTC over the TC2DAW virtual Midi port.
 To check if timecode information is send over the virtual Midi port, you can use MidiOx.

 Image: Configuration of the TXL timecode plugin in Dorico.
-In my final setup I configured with 24FPS and set the Custom Offset to have Dorico and Cubase exactly synchronized.
+In my final setup I configured with 30 fps and set the Custom Offset to have Dorico and Cubase synchronized.
+Make sure to also set Cubase to 30 fps in Project –> Project Setup.
+You will have to fine tune the Custom Offset to ensure that Dorico and Cubase start at the same position in the song.

 Image.
 Using MidiOx to check the setup of loopMidi and the TXL timecode plugin.

-Note: I encountered an issue where the Cubase play head moved when I started Dorico, but the Play button on the transport bar didn’t turn green.
+- Make the audio buffer as small as possible since this will reduce transport lag.
+I encountered an issue where the Cubase play head moved when I started Dorico, but the Play button on the transport bar didn’t turn green.
 In other words, Cubase was not actually playing and therefore produced no sound.
-The problem was caused by the large buffer size selected for the Behringer X32 audio interface.
+The problem was caused by the too large buffer size I selected for the Behringer X32 audio interface.
 A buffer size of 2024 prevented Cubase from playing.
 However, buffer sizes of 1024 and below did not cause any problems.

 Image.
 In the transport bar of Cubase you can enable/disable the external synchronization, and set the display to timecode.
 Start Dorico and Cubase will follow.